-Spanish for Nurses
+Spanish for Nurses - Resources and Reviews

-Are a nurse in the Unites States, or plan on traveling to a primarily Spanish-speaking country to practice nursing?
+Are you a nurse in the Unites States, or plan on traveling to a primarily Spanish-speaking country to practice nursing?
 If so, having a convenient guide to help you speak and interpret Spanish can be a life saver.
 Even if you are fairly fluent in Spanish, something like a Spanish pocket book could save you a lot of stress and frustration down the road.

-Fortunately, their are many different resources out there to help nurses brush up on their Spanish.
+Fortunately, there are many different resources out there to help nurses brush up on their Spanish.
 Some are more comprehensive, with the most comprehensive being a full-on Spanish class.
 However, for many nurses, taking a Spanish class may be a bit more than is needed, and in this case, some sort of study guide could do the trick just fine.

-Spanish for Nurses - Reviews
+Our Top Choices - Spanish for Nurses

 While this chart is a little too big to carry around with you on shift (it’s about 11 inches tall), it can be easily placed somewhere for reference, or posted on a wall or bulletin board in an area that you are frequently present in (maybe the break room?).
 That being said, if you decide that you want it to be on a wall, it may be best ordering two of the same charts simply because it is double-sided.
 They are extremely cheap, usually under $10, so this isn’t totally out of the question.